List of Power Rangers Lost Galaxy characters: Mike Corbett

 Mike Corbett is the older brother of Leo.
 He is an excellent security officer and very protective of his younger brother.
 Mike is one of the security personnel assigned to Terra Venture.
 During a training exercise, he encounters Maya, who emerges through a spatial rift from Mirinoi.
 Accompanying her, he and the others pull the Quasar Sabers from their stones.
 Furio, who is attempting to take the sabers, becomes enraged and begins turning the planet into stone.
 As they attempt to escape, Mike falls into an abyss that Furio created.
 Mike is able to pass his saber to Leo before he falls.
 Inside the abyss, he encounters the Magna Defender's spirit who merges with him.

 Mike's spirit influences the Magna Defender by causing him pain when he does something that was morally wrong.
 The Magna Defender later frees Mike by sacrificing himself.
 Leo wants to return the Quasar Saber to him since he pulled it out and was chosen to become the Red Ranger but Mike tells him that he is the Red Ranger and maybe he was destined to pull the saber out and give it to Leo.
 The Magna Defender's spirit later gives Mike a morpher that allows him to become the new Magna Defender, telling him that it was his own destiny.
 Mike becomes a loyal ally to the Rangers.
 At the series' conclusion, Terra Venture attempts to escape the Lost Galaxy by entering through an open portal which is closing and Terra Venture is not fast enough - Mike sacrifices his powers and Zord (and almost himself in the process) to keep the portal open long enough to let the station through.
 Mike is the 1st one of the team to reveal his powers to the ordinary citizens (the other Rangers reveal themselves in episode 45: Part 3 of "Journey's End").
-He apparently later regains his Magna Defender powers by Sentinel Knight and appeared as part of the Ranger army at the end of Super Megaforce.
-Mike also morphs into the Mega Defender, the Magna Defender's Zord form, to combine with the Torozord to form the Defender Torozord.
+He later appeared as part of the Ranger army at the end of Super Megaforce.

 Mike is played by Russell Lawrence.

-Zords

-Galactabeasts

-When the Galaxy Rangers summoned the Galactabeasts using their Transdaggers that ables it to infuse the Beasts with power and transforming them into Galactazords by the command "Galactabeasts, arise!", which could combine and form the Galaxy Megazord by the command "Galaxy Megazord, online!".